-New Student Orientation and Registration: All new students enrolled in 6 or more credit hours are required to attend an orientation, which prepares a student for college entry.
-In addition, all first-time, full-time students are required to enroll in a College Success Orientation course.
+New Student Orientation and Registration

+All new students enrolled in 6 or more credit hours are required to attend an orientation, which prepares a student for college entry.
+In addition, all first-time, full-time students are required to enroll in a Freshman Seminar course.
 This course will provide pertinent information that will facilitate students' orientation to Ozarka College and future academic success.

+Freshman Seminar Course Policy

-College Success Course Policy: It is Ozarka College's policy that all degree seeking students must complete COLL 1001, College Success Orientation, with a grade of "C" or better during the first semester of full-time enrollment.
+It is Ozarka College's policy that all degree seeking students must complete COLL1101, Freshman Seminar, with a grade of "C" or better during the first semester of full-time enrollment.

-Exceptions to this policy are:
+Exceptions to this policy are as follows: